 - Feel free to use your favorite sweetener in this recipe.
 I always use date sugar because I’m like that… However, powdered white sugar is sweeter and will dissolve better.
-So if you’re serving this eggnog to a sweet-tooth, then I recommend a 1-to-1 replacement.

 - If you want to make a whole batch of spiked eggnog, add the rum directly into the yolk mixture.
 Otherwise, leave it out so that your guests can add it to their drinks.

 - Because of the health risks associated with the consumption of raw eggs, this recipe is not recommended for pregnant women, children under the age of 1 year, or anyone who may be immunocompromised.

 - The nutrition information is for a drink made with cultured dairy and xylitol.

 - Calories: 171

 - Fiber: 0g